European Free Trade Association: History

 On 12 January 1960, the Convention establishing the European Free Trade Association was initiated in the Golden Hall of the Stockholm City Hall.
 This established the progressive elimination of customs duties on industrial products, but did not affect agricultural or fisheries products.

 The main difference between the early EEC and the EFTA was that the latter did not operate common external customs tariffs unlike the former: each EFTA member was free to establish its individual customs duties against, or its individual free trade agreements with, non-EFTA countries.

 The founding members of the EFTA were: Austria, Denmark, Norway, Portugal, Sweden, Switzerland and the United Kingdom.
 During the 1960s, these countries were often referred to as the "Outer Seven", as opposed to the Inner Six of the then European Economic Community (EEC).

 Finland became an associate member in 1961 and a full member in 1986, and Iceland joined in 1970.
 The United Kingdom and Denmark joined the EEC in 1973 and hence ceased to be EFTA members.
-Portugal also left EFTA for the European Community in 1986.
+Portugal also left the EFTA for the European Community in 1986.
 Liechtenstein joined the EFTA in 1991 (previously its interests had been represented by Switzerland).
 Austria, Sweden, and Finland joined the EU in 1995 and thus ceased to be EFTA members.

-Twice, in 1972 and in 1994, the Norwegian government had tried to join the EU (still the EEC, in 1973) and by doing so, leave the EFTA.
-However, both the times, the membership of the EU was rejected in national referendums, keeping Norway in the EFTA.
-Iceland applied for EU membership in 2009 due to the 2008–2011 Icelandic financial crisis, but has since dropped its bid.
+Twice, in 1972 and in 1994, the Norwegian government attempted to join the EU (still the EEC, in 1973) and by doing so, leave the EFTA.
+However, both the times membership of the EU was rejected in national referendums, keeping Norway in the EFTA.
+Iceland applied for EU membership in 2009 due to the 2008–2011 Icelandic financial crisis, but its bid was subsequently suspended.
+A referendum to resume negotiations took place on 29 August 2026, which was rejected.